marciof/Eon/specification/specification.md

 ## Module

-A module is the Unicode textual representation of *Expressions* encoded in UTF-8 without a Byte Order Mark, with a valid *Symbol* for its name.
+A Unicode textual representation of expressions encoded in UTF-8 without a Byte Order Mark, with a valid symbol for its name.

 # Prototypes

 ## Boolean

-A binary logical value that can only be either *true* or *false*.
+A binary logical value that can only be either true or false.

 ## Function

 An immutable sequence composed of a function followed by zero or more values, the arguments.
-It extends the *List* prototype.
+It extends the list prototype.

 Calling a function creates a new scope, prototypically inherited from the previous scope, composed of closure variables and deferred argument key/value pairs, and then evaluates it in this new scope returning the result.